Professional Paper and Film 2D Digitizing

 The Digitizing Process

 Failure to address the handling of prior analog hard copy files is a common mistake made by organizations when transitioning to digital imaging.
-Reviewing prior hard copies and versions are critical for making good decisions in product development.
-Aerospace and manufacturing companies need to handle legacy film for many years.
+Reviewing prior hard copies and versions is critical for making good decisions in product development.
+Aerospace and manufacturing companies need to handle legacy films for many years.
 This is the cost of maintaining existing products and components, in addition to improving design going forward.
 But you can avoid paying it.

-During years of our expertise, we have developed a proprietary method of digitizing existing Mylars that can be certified by the Airplane manufacturers.
+During years of our expertise, we have developed a proprietary method of digitizing existing Mylars that can be certified by aerospace manufacturers.
 This process allows us to create digital CAD files accurate enough to use in production.
 We are proud to provide ±.005” accuracy for all our digitizing and reverse engineering projects.
 This is what makes our services truly Cad Perfect™.
 This proprietary process has successfully been in use for Boeing, Airbus, Rolls Royce, GE Avionics, and most others in the Aerospace industry.

 Digitizing Services FAQ

 What is the accuracy of your digitizing process?